| STATUSListed as threatened in the UK, and protected under schedules 5 and 6 of the Wildlife and Countryside Act. Classified

 area between Scotland and England, with its main strongholds being in the East, North-east, Central and Argyll areas of Scotland.

-THREATS In the last 70 years the dramatic decline of the native Red Squirrel has
+In the last 70 years the dramatic decline of the native Red Squirrel has

 been due to loss and fragmentation of habitat, disease and in particular, competition from it's larger cousin the American